 System name location

 If you are creating a new item in the CMS, you will be given the opportunity to assign a system name during item creation.
-To modify the system name follow the steps to Move/Rename an item.
+To modify the system name follow the steps to Move, Rename, Copy an item.

-Note that when you Move/Rename a system file or folder, you will likely need to set up a redirect, as you will have changed the URL path for that asset.
+Note that when you Move, Rename, Copy an item, you will likely need to set up a redirect, as you will have changed the URL path for that asset.

 A redirect tells a URL to point to a different URL.
 Redirects ensure that users land on the correct page after clicking a link.
 If you change a page name (a.k.a. system name) or location (move it to a new folder), the URL for that page will change.
 You can request a redirect so that anyone who goes to the old URL will be redirected to the new page.